This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

 There are many methods of multiplying two BCD numbers.
 They range from traditional iterative partial-sum methods to intermediate conversion to binary value and back.
 There are also different approaches to implementing a multiplier in ASIC and FPGA.
 However, using an FPGA-embedded multiplier would not be fun, would it?

-The multiplication algorithm is using 2 extra scratch registers: one to store the intermediate product and the other one for a running total of the sums of products.
+The multiplication algorithm uses two extra scratch registers: one to store the intermediate product and the other one for a running total of the sums of products.
 In the outer loop, we multiply a multiplicand with each digit of a multiplier, while in the inner loop, we multiply each pair of individual digits.
 Each result of these iterations is then summed with the running total.

-At this time, we assume that the hardware will be able to multiply a single (4-bit) BCD nibble with another one and return a 2-nibble-wide result.
-This may be an oversimplification and may likely change as we start designing the hardware.
+At this time, we assume that the hardware can multiply a single (4-bit) BCD nibble with another one and return a 2-nibble-wide result.
+This may be an oversimplification and may change as we start designing the hardware.

 The sign of a result is an XOR of the signs of the input terms.
 The exponent is the sum of the exponents of those terms.
 Simple.